refinedev/refine/documentation/docs/tutorial.md

 -   We wrap `<Form>` with [`<Create>`](#) component from refine.

--   Save button submits the form and issues a `POST` request to the REST API.
+-   Save button submits the form and executes the `useCreate` method provided by the `dataProvider`.

 -   Since there can't be a pre-selected value in a create form, we don't pass a `defaultValue` parameter to `useSelect`.